What/Who is Ofsted?

 - informing policymakers about the effectiveness of these services

-On 6 May 2021 a monitoring inspection was carried out, the results and feedback of which can be seen here:
+On 8th & 9th November 2022 a full inspection was carried out, the results and feedback of which can be seen below along with notes for parents created by Mrs Williams to help explain the report.

 Please share your views through Parent View.
 Parents and carers can give their views of our school at any time of the school year and at the time of a school inspection using an online questionnaire called Parent View.